OneQuy/onequy-public/projects/clock-vibes/tasks.md

 - ✅ bug padding android premium
 - ✅ inc version
 - ✅ fix version text issue, write a code to update it automatically
+- ✅ remove session replay from posthog (feeling it is reduntant for my app)
+- ✅ add tracking transparency permission